What is NYU Shanghai Reads?

 A Taste of Xinjiang: Stories of Food in Kashgar

-In this talk, NYUSH professor and food historian Shuang Wen will narrate the stories behind the foods discussed in the chapter "Journey to the West," of Shark's Fin and Sichuan Pepper, this year's NYUSH Reads text.
-Professor Wen will discuss the history of dishes such as nan, samsa made in a tandoor oven, polo (or pilaf as an alternative spelling), and springy pulled noodles, and more.
-Some of the dishes will be provided as refreshments for you to try out!
-With photos taken by herself in Xinjiang, Prof. Wen invites the students to think deeper about the history of crop cultivation and food technology transfer between China and Central/West Asia.
-This event will take place on Tuesday, September 28th at 7PM online and in person in Room 604.
+In this talk, NYUSH professor and food historian Shuang Wen narrated the stories behind the foods discussed in the chapter "Journey to the West," of Shark's Fin and Sichuan Pepper, this year's NYUSH Reads text.
+Professor Wen discussed the history of dishes such as nan, samsa made in a tandoor oven, polo (or pilaf as an alternative spelling), and springy pulled noodles, and more.
+Some of the dishes were provided as refreshments for guests to try out!
+With photos taken by herself in Xinjiang, Prof. Wen invited students to think deeper about the history of crop cultivation and food technology transfer between China and Central/West Asia.

 New Student Orientation (NSO) Summer Reads Session